Dumbo the Flying Elephant Storybook Circus Fantasyland

 DUMBO THE FLYING ELEPHANT allows riders to soar with the star of the 1941 film, and this new version immerses them more deeply in the colorful world of the big-eared character and his Big Top home.
 The primary colors are vibrant and welcoming, but, more importantly, Disney Imagineers have added another carousel, doubling the ride’s capacity to help with the perpetually long lines.

-This is a gentle ride that allows guests of all ages to control with a joystick whether Dumbo goes up or down as it flies in a circle.
+This is a gentle ride that allows guests of all ages to use a joystick to decide whether Dumbo goes up or down as he flies in a circle.
 Each car seats two guests, or maybe one adult and two small children.
 Smaller children should be seated to the inside of the elephant.
 At the end of the ride, all of the elephants will fly to the top in unison before landing.

 CLICK HERE to read about the Disneyland Park version of this attraction.

 Lighning Lane access for Dumbo the Flying Elephant is available with the purchase of Genie+ – however it often has a shorter standby line than other attractions.

 Accessibility: Guests must transfer from their wheelchair, motorized scooter or ECV to board the attraction vehicle.

 Warnings: This ride lifts up off the ground and spins.
 Guests who are afraid of heights or don’t enjoy gentle spinning may not want to ride this attraction.

 Seat Restrictions: Some guests may find the seating restrictive and ask to ride alone; let a Cast Member know if the seat belt will not fasten.

 There is a stationary Dumbo in between the two Dumbo Carousels for photographs!